robertpataki/blog.robertpataki.com/source/_posts/2015-08-04-using-the-singleton-pattern-in-requirejs.markdown

 categories: coding javascript requirejs singleton
 ---

-<p class="post-intro">Using the singleton pattern in your RequireJS app has it's advantages, below is a very simple implementation, enjoy :)</p>
+<p class="post-intro">Using the singleton pattern in your RequireJS app has its advantages, below is a very simple implementation, enjoy :)</p>

 <div class="codeblock-terminal">
 ```